sys-bio/vscode-antimony/README.md

 <em>(Click open)</em>
 </p>

-* When installing Python 3.9.13 and NodeJS, proceed with the installations as is.
+* When installing Python 3.9.13, proceed with the installations as is.
 No changes are needed to be made.

 * Once installed, restart Visual Code Studio. <br/>
 [Next Steps Below](#steps-below-apply-for-all-operating-systems)<br/><br/>

 ### Linux
-* Linux users will have to install Python3.10, NodeJS, venv python package, and pip.
+* Linux users will have to install Python3.10, venv python package, and pip.
 * Once installed, restart Visual Studio Code. <br/>
 [Next Steps Below](#steps-below-apply-for-all-operating-systems)<br/><br/>